 When we think of time-outs, it is easy to imagine a small child sitting down for an allotted amount of time.
 Maybe the child wasn’t playing nicely or threw a tantrum because things didn’t go their way.
 But how often do we consider taking a time-out as an adult?
 It may be surprising to read that the use of time-outs can be a valuable tool to help with anger management.

-Taking a time-out can seem like a childish task, but it can be useful in most high-emotion situations to help calm down and re-address the issue in a productive way.
+Taking a time-out can seem like a childish task, but it can be useful in most high-emotion situations to help calm down and productively re-address the issue.
 When anger starts to rise, it’s important to have a plan in place to help manage and calm yourself down.

 What Are The 5 Steps To Taking A Time-Out?

-Step 1: Recognize where you are – both physical location and emotional state.
+Step 1: Recognize where you are – both the physical location and emotional state.

 Think about what emotional or physical symptoms you have that indicate a need for a time-out.
 Is your heart beating fast?
 Is your voice escalating?
 Are your feelings getting more intense?
 There will come a point in a conflict where your inner emotions build up and turn outward.
 A conflict can easily become heated and nasty, using criticism, sarcasm, name-calling, and more.
 Taking a time-out at the right time protects you from losing control.
 It also helps protect the other person from being the target of an emotional eruption.